denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/research.md

 <!-- <p style="text-align: justify"> -->
 <b>I fused multi-criteria decision-making and network science for a vital component-importance analysis of food flows within the U.S. to address President Biden's Executive Order [#1407](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/24/executive-order-on-americas-supply-chains/). </b>

 The agricultural and food systems of the United States are critical for ensuring the stability of both domestic and global food systems.
 Thus, it is essential to understand their structural resilience to a suite of threats.
 I employed connectivity, resilience, and efficiency metrics from complex network statistics to identify the spatially resolved structural chokepoints in the agri-food supply chains of the United States.
 Urban centers emerged as key hubs for processed food transit, but diverse food production geographies led to distinct chokepoints.
-These pinpointed structural chokepoints are also found to be generally consistent through time, particularly for processed food commodities.
+These chokepoints are also found to be generally consistent through time, particularly for processed food commodities.
 <!-- </p> -->

 ## Temporal food flows between U.S. counties